 47. Weave Mexican sun and moon artworks

-Craft stunning Mexican sun/moon weavings, blending metal relief art with colorful yarn weaving.
-This project celebrates Mexican culture and introduces students to mixed media art, combining sculpture, painting, and weaving techniques.
+Craft stunning Mexican sun-and-moon weavings, blending metal relief art with colorful yarn weaving.
+This project celebrates Mexican culture and introduces students to mixed-media art, combining sculpture, painting, and weaving techniques.

 48. Craft folk art winter trees

-This project has students creating vibrant winter trees using Sharpies and watercolor, embodying folk art’s charm.
+This project has students creating vibrant winter trees using Sharpies and watercolors, embodying folk art’s charm.
 A simple yet engaging activity perfect for exploring line, pattern, and color techniques during the chilly months.

 49. Create funny balloon faces